-Turn your homegrown tomatillos into a delicious sauce or dip using our Raw Salsa Verde recipe!
+Turn your tomatillos into a delicious sauce or dip using our 5-minute tomatillo salsa verde recipe!

-The first time we saw tomatillos years ago, we thought “what the heck is that?”
+The first time we saw tomatillos many years ago, we thought “what the heck is that?”
 They looked like small green tomatoes wrapped in paper.

 However, the first time we tasted tomatillos (moments after the first sighting), we knew we’d found a new life-long friend.

 Tomatillos are native to Mexico, where they were originally cultivated by the Aztecs.
-They’re a staple fruit south of the US border and are found in many Latin American dishes, even though they’re relatively uncommon here in the states.
+They’re a staple fruit south of the US border and are found in many Latin American dishes, even though they’re relatively uncommon here in the US.

 What’s the difference between tomatoes and a tomatillos?